Hysocs/Aozora_SDXL_Training/readme.md

 - Python 3.10
 - NVIDIA GPU with 12GB+ VRAM
 - About 20GB free disk space for the environment
-- 32GB of vram for offloading
+- 32GB of ram for offloading

 ## Notes